Helping Canadians get back to work.

 Eligibility Criteria

-• You must be enrolled in either a full-time or a part-time course in a designated public post-secondary school in the province of British Columbia
+• Be enrolled in full-time or part-time post-secondary level courses at a designated public post-secondary institution in B.C.

 Student Loans and Grants